Swift 🏎

 . -

-Prefer value types to reference types for lightweight data types or until you explicitly need reference semantics.
+Prefer value types to reference types for lightweight data types or until explicitly need reference semantics.

 let